 5 ways to attract volunteers

 The Chapel in Brunswick, Georgia is a United Methodist congregation with a booming volunteer ministry.
-Currently, they have 375 volunteers who serve in 12 different weekend ministries.
-So, what’s their secret?
+What’s their secret?
 Forget the old newsletter advertising and pressure tactics.
 We asked their Director of Discipleship Anne Bosarge what works, and she was more than happy to share some advice.
 This first of three videos will cover how to attract volunteers by becoming a leader worth following.

 1. Start with love